Prageeth23/Prageeth23/README.md

 - 🌱 I’m currently learning JavaScript

-- 🧑‍🎓 I’m an Undergraduate at University of Sri Jayewardenepura a
+- 🧑‍🎓 I’m an Undergraduate at University of Sri Jayewardenepura

 - 💬 Ask me about **Java**